 Other events in the past have included dance video contests, documentary showings, concerts, video game (LAN) parties (and XBus), and informal gatherings at the local pie shop.
 It is not uncommon for many attendees to stay up late into the evening participating in social activities or group/individual discussions.

-ATTENDANCE: The size of the conference varies from year to year; attendance ranges from 45 to 75 people on average, but given the increase of our presence on social media, we expect an increase this year.
+ATTENDANCE: The size of the conference varies from year to year; attendance ranges from 75 to 150 people on average.

 FELLOWSHIP: It is not uncommon for attendees to return year after year, which gives the conference a real “family”/”community” feel.
 If this is your first conference, expect that you will gain friends.
 You will not be another face in the crowd.
 The conference usually includes time at the beginning for everyone to introduce themselves and tell others briefly their involvement in Christian game development or ministry.
 Meals are communal and there is plenty of time to socialize/interact with others.

 TONE: Business suits are not needed; dress is casual and comfortable.
 Overall the conference strives to balance a relaxed environment with professionalism and unpretentious interactions that provide edification, encouragement, and fosters collaboration.

 PREMIUMS: Every conference attendee will get a CGDC t-shirt; other conference swag varies from year to year depending on organizational supply (e.g. CGDC mouse pads) and developer/attendee generosity (contest prizes, handouts, and promotionals are not uncommon).
 Not all premiums are material, experiences are likely as well.
 In addition to the opportunity to participate in an optional field trip, many a developer has brought with them technologies (e.g. VR, Weiv device, mo-cap setups) and games to share with attendees.